-In this minimalist spirit, we have also turned to an agile publication strategy.
-One More Voice does not have a project team, but rather has been conceived of as a way of integrating the work of a series of contributors.
-As a result, our publication strategy focuses on the production of high-quality, peer-reviewed scholarship, but prioritizes the creation of short-form critical interventions, a term inspired by Matt Gold and Lauren Klein's use of “provocations” as a way of characterizing the short essays published through the Debates in the Digital Humanities book series.
-The emphasis on such interventions extends our minimal computing approach to the realm of critical argument, but also opens a practical, reduced-commitment way for individuals to contribute to our site and stay active professionally at a time when many are distracted by the Coronavirus pandemic or working under challenging conditions, and when access to the kinds of archival sources often required for longer-form scholarship has been curtailed.
+One More Voice focuses an agile publication strategy that prioritizes the production of high-quality, peer-reviewed, short-form critical interventions, a term inspired by Matt Gold and Lauren Klein's use of “provocations” as a way of characterizing the short essays published through the Debates in the Digital Humanities book series.
+The emphasis on such interventions extends our minimal computing approach to the realm of critical argument, but also opens a practical, reduced-commitment way for individuals to contribute to the site and stay active professionally at a time when many are distracted by the Coronavirus pandemic or working under challenging conditions, and when access to the archival sources often required for longer-form scholarship has been curtailed.

-- The foundational HTML and CSS site files have been appropriated from Adrian S. Wisnicki’s Fieldwork of Empire minimal computing website (2019), a site Wisnicki expressly built to serve as a prototype for the present site.
+- The foundational HTML and CSS site files have been appropriated from the Fieldwork of Empire minimal computing website (2019), a site expressly built to serve as a prototype for the present site.

-- By positioning One More Voice as a descendant or “imprint” site of Livingstone Online, we have made it possible to draw on the latter's primary materials as needed.
+- By positioning One More Voice as a descendant or “imprint” site of Livingstone Online, we have made it possible to draw on the latter's primary materials, publication strategies, and workflows as needed.

 - We have used open online repositories like the HaithiTrust and Internet Archive to supplement the materials available from Livingstone Online.

 The One More Voice site thus forgoes a variety of digital bells and whistles and instead relies on the strengths of simplified web development and reuse of previously developed and refined digital resources.
-Doing so has allowed us to start up quickly (a single individual built the entire site via a high-powered, month-long code sprint in May 2020), work at a manageable scale, and produce quality scholarship, even if its scope at present remains limited.
-Beginning the project in this way also means that we have a solid foundation that can be scaled up in the future should we wish to take our project in more complex directions.
+In taking this approach, the project has been able to start up quickly (a single individual built the entire site via a high-powered, month-long code sprint in May 2020), work at a manageable scale, and produce quality scholarship on a consistent basis.
+The approach has also enabled us to create a site that is easy to maintain and sustain long-term because of its simplified file structure and small digital footprint.
+The entire site, for example, is less than 100 MB.
+Most importantly, by relying on the development practices set out above, we have been able to build a robust project foundation overall and are now in a good position to scale up our development work along well-tested lines should such expansion become a priority in the future.